OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/14-Testing_for_Reverse_Tabnabbing.md

 ## Summary

-Reverse Tabnabbing is an attack which can be used to redirect users to phishing pages.
+[Reverse Tabnabbing](https://owasp.org/www-community/attacks/Reverse_Tabnabbing) is an attack which can be used to redirect users to phishing pages.
 This usually becomes possible due to the `target` attribute of the `<a>` tag being set to `_blank` which causes the link to be opened in a new tab.
 When the attribute `rel='noopener noreferrer'` is not used in the same `<a>` tag, the newly opened page can influence the original page and redirect it to a domain controlled by the attacker.

-Since the user was on the original domain when the new tab opened, it is less likely for them to notice that the page has changed, especially if the phishing page is identical to the original domain.
+Since the user was on the original domain when the new tab opened, they are less likely to notice that the page has changed, especially if the phishing page is identical to the original domain.
 Any credentials entered on the attacker-controlled domain will thus end up in the attacker's possession.

-Links opened via the window.open JavaScript function is also vulnerable to this attack.
+Links opened via the `window.open` JavaScript function are also vulnerable to this attack.

+_NOTE: This is a legacy issue that does not affect modern browsers.
+Older versions of popular browsers (For example, versions prior to Google Chrome 88) as well as Internet Explorer are vulnerable to this attack._

 ### Example